Homotopical algebra for Lie algebroids: Preliminaries

-\end{enumerate} Let $\dgLooAlgd_A$ be the category of $L_\infty$-algebroids over $A$, with maps given by $A$-linear maps over $T_A$ that preserve the $L_\infty$-structure. \end{definition} \begin{remark} It is possible to also weaken other parts of the algebraic structure of a dg-Lie algebroid.
-For example, there is a more general notion of $L_\infty$-algebroid in the literature which allows the anchor map to be a \emph{nonlinear} map of $L_\infty$-algebras \cite{kje01, hue17}.
-We will not consider such further weakenings. \end{remark} \begin{example}[Action $L_\infty$-algebroids] Let $\rho\colon \mf{g}\rt T_A$ be a map of $L_\infty$-algebras over $k$.
+\end{enumerate} Let $\dgLooAlgd_A$ be the category of $L_\infty$-algebroids over $A$, with maps given by $A$-linear maps over $T_A$ that are also (linear) maps of $L_\infty$-algebras. \end{definition} To obtain a well-behaved category of $L_\infty$-algebroids, e.g.\ with limits and colimits, it is necessary to only work with linear, structure-preserving maps between $L_\infty$-algebroids.
+There is also a more homotopy coherent notion of \emph{$\infty$-morphism} between $L_\infty$-algebroids.
+We will come back to this in Section \ref{la:sec:cofibrantreplacement}. \begin{example} $L_\infty$-algebroids arise naturally as extensions of Lie algebroids classified by higher Lie algebroid cocycles \cite{she17} (see Example \ref{la:ex:loofromcocycle} for more details). \end{example} \begin{example}[Action $L_\infty$-algebroids] Let $\rho\colon \mf{g}\rt T_A$ be a map of $L_\infty$-algebras over $k$.
 Then $A\otimes \mf{g}$ has the structure of an $L_\infty$-algebroid, with anchor map given by the $A$-linear extension of $\rho$ and with brackets given by

 where $\pm$ is the usual Koszul sign.
-The only nontrivial condition to verify is the Jacobi identity; for this it suffices to show that each Jacobiator $J^k$ is $A$-linear in each of its variables, which can be done by explicit computation. \end{example} The categories of dg-Lie algebroids and $L_\infty$-algebroids over $A$ fit into a commuting diagram
+The only non-trivial condition to verify is the Jacobi identity; for this it suffices to show that each Jacobiator $J^k$ is $A$-linear in each of its variables, which can be done by explicit computation. \end{example} \begin{example} Suppose that $\mf{g}$ is an $L_\infty$-algebroid and let $J\subseteq \mf{g}$ be a \emph{dg-ideal}, i.e.\ a sub-$A$-module of the kernel of the anchor map which is closed under the brackets and the differential.
+Then $\mf{g}/J$ inherits the structure of an $L_\infty$-algebroid. \end{example} \begin{remark} Definition \ref{la:def:loorinehartalgebras} is often used in the following setting.
+Let $A$ be an ordinary $k$-algebra (concentrated in degree zero) and $\mf{g}$ a complex of finite rank projective $A$-modules, concentrated in degrees $\geq 0$.
+An $L_\infty$-algebroid structure on $\mf{g}$ is then equivalent to the data of a differential on the graded symmetric algebra $\mm{Sym}_A(\mf{g}[1]^\vee)$ \cite[Theorem 2]{bon13}; this differential is just the Chevalley-Eilenberg differential of Equation \eqref{fm:eq:cediff}.

+In the differential-geometric case where $A=\coo(M)$ is the ring of smooth functions on a manifold, this means that $\mf{g}$ is the dg-module of sections of a complex of vector bundles over $M$.
+The associated graded-free commutative dg-algebras are then also known as `dg-manifolds' or `NQ-supermanifolds' \cite{ale97}, which appear frequently in differential geometry and mathematical physics (see e.g.\ \cite{roy02,sev05}). \end{remark} \begin{remark} A further generalisation of Definition \ref{la:def:loorinehartalgebras} appearing in the literature is the notion of a \emph{sh-Lie-Rinehart algebra} \cite{hue17,kje01,vit14}.
+Here the anchor map is allowed to be an $\infty$-morphism of $L_\infty$-algebras (as in Definition \ref{la:def:nonlinearmaplooalgebras}).
+Concretely, this means that $\mf{g}$ acts on $A$ in a homotopy coherent way, encoded by a collection of maps of degree $n-2$

+subject to a sequence of equations.
+When $n\geq 3$, the higher action map $\rho^{(n)}$ contributes an extra term to the right hand side of the Leibniz rule.